 Does TikTok use cookies?

-Yes, TikTok uses cookies to measure and analyze customer behavior in order to enhance the user experience and provide appropriate advertising.
+Yes, TikTok uses cookies to measure and analyze user behavior, enhance the user experience, and provide relevant advertising.

 Should I delete TikTok?